 Changes to loss parameters underscore the need to accurately characterize the loss.
 Suppose the score parameter is changed to $\underEstWt=10$, meaning underestimation is $10$ times worse than overestimation.
-The plot on the right of Figure \ref{fig:exampleSCmargutil} shows the resulting utility evaluations as $N$ increases.
+Figure \ref{fig:exampleSCmargutil} (right) shows the resulting utility evaluations as $N$ increases.
+The difference in scales for the $y$-axis of each figure results from different loss specifications.
+The key for analysis is determining which plan provides the highest utility as compared with other plans---not identifying the highest absolute utility value across loss specifications.
 Changing $\underEstWt$ from 1 to 10 makes the Highest SFPs plan the worst plan from 0 to 20 tests.
-This makes sense when considering there are only 3 tests from Test Node 2: the likely range of SFP rates for this node is wide, so there is a strong risk of underestimation.
-Strikingly, the Least Tested plan is the best plan for 5 tests are less: the best course of action may be sampling from test nodes where no SFPs have yet been observed.
+This makes sense when considering there are only 3 tests from Test Node 2: the likely range of SFP rates for this node is wide, so there is a strong underestimation risk.
+Interestingly, the Least Tested plan provides the most initial value for the ``next test,'' though this plan's advantage dissipates after about 5 tests.
 Additionally, the Uniform plan dominates the other two plans once $\numTestsNext$ exceeds around 10 tests: the risk of underestimating at Test Node 2 is outweighed by the risk of underestimating at other nodes.
-A balanced approach in this case best ensures no significant SFP sources are missed.
+A balanced approach best ensures no significant SFP sources are missed.